 Comfort liner Offers Great Comfort, support, and Fit

 A supportive outer shell houses an amply padded soft boot.
 And the soft boot and its foot-hugging comfort liner breathe moderately well.
 But I felt that ventilation could be better.

 The plastic outer shell feels firm enough — it deserves a huge part of the credit as far as ankle support.
 But while this soft boot supports beginner ankles adequately, it may not be the best bet for more advanced rollerbladers.

 As a starting skater, you’ll love the comfort, stability, and support you’ll get from this boot.
 But this pick isn’t something to upgrade to after you’ve been skating for years.

 Riveted Composite Frame: It Integrates with the Outer Shell

 The outer plastic shell and the low-profile composite frame make for a strong integrated foot support system.
 The frame and the outer shell join around the heel area.
 But the front portion of this construction relies on screws to stay intact.

 Bladerunner deserves a pat on the back for being mindful of the needs of starting skaters when designing this composite frame.
 It’s a lightweight plastic frame that keeps things pretty close to the ground.
 And that makes for increased rider stability.
 Composite simply means this frame definitely isn’t metallic.
 And that isn’t surprising for entry-level rollerblades.

 80mm Wheels at 78A Paired with ABEC 7 Bearings

 Yes, this skate uses ABEC 7 bearings which are known for speed and performance.
-But the wheels are duro 78A.
-That means these wheels are softer than those of the Zetrablade.
+But the wheels are duro 78A, which means they’re softer than those of the Zetrablade.

 If two sets of inline skate wheels have the same duro but one set contains softer wheels, that set will be slower.
+And that’s exactly how it is with these softer wheels.
 But I bet you want slower wheels that deliver super-smooth rides.

 As a complete beginner in inline skating, you want moderately tall wheels with matching speed capabilities.
 With this blade, you’ll go reasonably fast, but not crazy fast.
 And you’ll roll over twigs, cracks in the asphalt, pebbles, and other impediments on your way to endless excitement and fun outdoors.